forestgrape/coronavirus/2_biological/coronavirus.md

 RNA viruses have small but highly optimized genomes.
 Each protein is often - like a swiss army knife - capable of different functions.

 #### Virion Proteins

+> **in work and incomplete June 2021**

 Virion proteins = structural proteins: used to give newly built viruses structure.
 These are the membrane proteins (E, S, M, [HE]) and the internal protein N. Besides their function in virions these proteins may have functions in the metabolic phase.
 - stabilize the RNA: N, E
+- stabilize the Envelope:
 - diminish host defence: N
+##### N Protein
+N stand for Nucleocapsid protein
+* diminish host defense
+##### M Protein
+M stand for Membrane protein
+* M helps to build the membrane around the nucleocapsid
+##### E Protein
+E stand for Envelop protein

-##### Spike Protein
+##### S Protein
+S stand for Spike protein.
 The spike proteins point spike-like out of the spherical virions.
 This gives coronaviruses virions a corona (latin for crown or solar corona) like appearance under the electron microscope and therefore their name.
 Functions:
 * RBD: The RBDs are located in the S1 part of the spike protein and binds to the ACE2 receptor.
-* [in work]

 #### Metabolic Phase only Proteins